davidralphlewis/binaryephemera/_notes/Four Thousand Weeks-Oliver Burkeman.md

 ## Criticisms

 - Accepting life how it is can stop the desire for change.
 Burkeman acknowledges this within the text but I think it needs more examination, especially on a social level.
+This is because [[Self Help Ignores Systemic Solutions]].